wavefrontHQ/docs/pages/doc/wavefront_introduction.md

 * **App Monitoring with Distributed Tracing:** For traces, we support Jaeger and Zipkin or any applications that are instrumented with the OpenTracing library.
 You can also send custom traces using one of our SDKs.
 Our [Application Map](tracing_ui_overview.html) GUI supports easy exploration of trace data, RED metrics, etc.

 ### Video: Getting Data In

+Note that this video was created in 2018 and some the information in it might have changed.

 <p>
 <iframe id="kmsembed-1_nc4kmszz" width="700" height="400" src="https://vmwaretv.vmware.com/embed/secure/iframe/entryId/1_nc4kmszz/uiConfId/49694343/st/0" class="kmsembed" allowfullscreen webkitallowfullscreen mozAllowFullScreen allow="autoplay *; fullscreen *; encrypted-media *" referrerPolicy="no-referrer-when-downgrade"  frameborder="0" title="Getting Data Into the Service"></iframe>